kubeshop/kusk-gateway/docs/customresources/staticroute.md

     # 2. "redirect" to other endpoint
     <path_match>:
       <http_method>:
         # "route" defines proxying parameters.
-Mutually exlusive with "redirect".
+Mutually exclusive with "redirect".
         route:
           # upstream is the container for the upstream host specification.
           upstream:
             # host defines the hostname to proxy to.
-Mutually exlusive with service.
+Mutually exclusive with service.
             host:
               # DNS name to proxy to
               hostname: <string>
               # Port to proxy to
               port: <int>
             # service is the convenient way to configure proxying to Kubernetes services.
-Mutually exlusive with the "host".
+Mutually exclusive with the "host".
             service:
               # service name
               name: <string>